Learning with Shared Representations: Statistical Rates and Efficient Algorithms: Abstract

 \section{Abstract}

-Collaborative learning through latent shared feature representations enables heterogeneous clients to train personalized models with enhanced performance while reducing sample complexity.
-Despite its empirical success and extensive research, the theoretical understanding of statistical error rates remains incomplete, even for shared representations constrained to low-dimensional linear subspaces.
-In this paper, we establish new upper and lower bounds on the error for learning low-dimensional linear representations shared across clients.
-Our results account for both statistical heterogeneity (including covariate and concept shifts) and heterogeneity in local dataset sizes, a critical aspect often overlooked in previous studies.
-We further extend our error bounds to more general nonlinear models, including logistic regression and one-hidden-layer ReLU neural networks.
+Collaborative learning through latent shared feature representations enables heterogeneous clients to train personalized models with improved performance and reduced sample complexity.
+Despite empirical success and extensive study, the theoretical understanding of such methods remains incomplete, even for representations restricted to low-dimensional linear subspaces.
+In this work, we establish new upper and lower bounds on the statistical error in learning low-dimensional shared representations across clients.
+Our analysis captures both statistical heterogeneity (including covariate and concept shifts) and variation in local dataset sizes, aspects often overlooked in prior work.
+We further extend these results to nonlinear models including logistic regression and one-hidden-layer ReLU networks.

-More specifically, we design a spectral estimator that leverages independent replicas of local averaging to approximately solve the non-convex least squares problem.
-We derive a nearly matching minimax lower bound, proving that our estimator achieves the optimal statistical rate when the latent shared linear representation is well-represented across the entire dataset---that is, when no specific direction is disproportionately underrepresented.
-Our analysis reveals two distinct phases of the optimal rate: in typical cases, the rate matches the standard parameter-counting rate for the representation; however, a statistical penalty arises when the number of clients surpasses a certain threshold or the local dataset sizes fall below a threshold.
-These findings provide a more precise characterization of when collaboration benefits the overall system or individual clients in transfer learning and private fine-tuning.
+Specifically, we design a spectral estimator that leverages independent replicas of local averages to approximate the non-convex least-squares solution and derive a nearly matching minimax lower bound.
+Our estimator achieves the optimal statistical rate when the shared representation is well covered across clients---i.e., when no direction is severely underrepresented.
+Our results reveal two distinct phases of the optimal rate: a standard parameter-counting regime and a penalized regime when the number of clients is large or local datasets are small.
+These findings precisely characterize when collaboration benefits the overall system or individual clients in transfer learning and private fine-tuning.